Skip to main content

 What if our group doesn’t spend all of its money?
 Can the funds be used in the future?

-No, all funds must be spent by May 31, 2022.
-Unused funds will be returned to the main 1818 Community Engagement Grant program, and will be distributed the following year.
+No, all funds must be spent by May 31, 2024.
+Unused funds will be returned to the main 1818 Community Engagement Grant program and distributed the following year.

-Does the project need to be ongoing in nature, or can we apply for a one-time day of service?
+Does the project need to be ongoing, or can we apply for a one-time day of service?

 While we encourage groups to think long-term about their potential projects, groups can certainly apply for funding to create a one-time or short-term program.

 Yes!
-In fact, groups who receive funds this year will be encouraged to apply again for future cycles to build on their first year, and will be given preference if a high degree of impact can be demonstrated in year one.
+Groups who receive funds this year will be encouraged to apply again for future cycles to build on their first year and will be given preference if a high degree of impact can be demonstrated in year one.

 Can we donate the money we receive from the grant directly to our partner community organization?